-While the library encourages visits by children and all community members, the library staff cannot watch, keep track of or otherwise be responsible for children or vulnerable adults.
+While the library encourages visits by children and all community members, the library staff cannot watch, supervise, or otherwise be responsible for children or vulnerable adults.
 This remains the responsibility of the parents, guardians or caregivers.
 The library and library staff do not serve under any circumstances in loco parentis.
 Simply put, library staff does not and cannot legally assume authority in place of a parent, guardian or caregiver.

 While it is recommended that anyone wishing to address the Board notify the director at least 48 hours before the meeting so that time may be reserved for such input, it is not absolutely necessary.

-Since time is limited, the Board chair reserves the right to set reasonable time limits for public input on each topic.
-Normally, a person will be limited to five minutes per agenda item.
+Meeting time is limited.
+The Board chair reserves the right to set reasonable time limits for public input on each topic.
+Speakers will be limited to five minutes per agenda item.
 Comments may be given orally or in writing.
 Written comments should be submitted to the library director at least 24 hours prior to the meeting.